-Our mission RSL Queensland's mission is to provide care, commemoration and camaraderie to enable veterans and their families to live with dignity and respect.
+RSL Queensland's mission is to provide care, commemoration and camaraderie to enable veterans and their families to live with dignity and respect.

 As RSL Queensland looks towards 2030, it's important that our strategy reflects who we are and how we can provide for the needs of veterans, their families and the broader community.
 A strategy refresh in 2022 enabled us to re-assess our mission and strategic priorities, which have been brought together under three key pillars: care, commemoration and camaraderie.
 RSL Queensland's 2030 Strategy is a clear and simple plan to help us achieve our mission and meet the current and future needs of veterans and their families.

 For our members, veterans and families, we have developed a Strategy on a Page that provides direction for the broader 2030 Strategy and keeps RSL Queensland accountable to those we serve.
 Our intent is to provide increased support to more veterans and their families, promote wider recognition of our service people's legacy, and offer a sense of belonging and purpose to all in the veteran community.

 Strategy progress

 With our 2030 Strategy guiding us, this year we progressed with:

-CARE

-Care for the welfare and interests of veterans - Establishing RSL Queensland's first Veteran & Family Wellbeing Centre in South East Queensland - Providing increased financial support so Sub Branches can improve facilities - Establishing partnerships with organisations that expand proactive health initiatives to improve health, wellbeing and education opportunities for veterans - Contributing to, and supporting veterans and their families through, the Royal Commission into Defence and Veteran Suicide - Establishing a support program for incarcerated veterans.

-COMMEMORATION
+Commercial resource - providing financial capacity and fit-for-purpose commercial structure to ensure RSL Oueensland meets its mission: and

-Enabling and supporting commemorations in honour of the service and sacrifices of veterans - Acting as custodians of commemorative events to honour our service people and engage the community - Highlighting the service of veterans by sharing their stories with the public - Assisting other RSL State Branches to deliver commemorative campaigns - Providing resources to educate young people on Australia's involvement in wars, conflicts and peacekeeping operations, including introducing the Draw to Remember initiative.
-CAMARADERIE

-Providing avenues for veterans to rekindle their bonds of service and mateship - Building partnerships with RSL State Branches to help deliver better outcomes for veterans across Australia - Facilitating State Congress to ensure the voice of our members is heard - Collaborating with other ex-service organisations (ESOs) to deliver better outcomes for the Defence community.
-RSL Queensland will enable the outcomes of the three strategic pillars of care, commemoration and camaraderie by providing support and enablement through: - Communication clearly communicating our mission and endeavours to the veteran community and society at large; - Commercial resource providing financial capacity and fit-for-purpose commercial structure to ensure RSL Queensland meets its mission; and Capability - having the necessary skills, processes and technology to set RSL Queensland up for success.
-By doing this, RSL Queensland will achieve its goals of strengthening our connection to veterans; serving the holistic needs of veterans, securing our commercial capacity and assets, and enabling RSL Queensland and its ecosystem to accomplish its mission.
-17 OUR IMPACT 2022 AT A GLANCE In addition to the services provided through our Sub Branches, RSL Queensland delivered a range of significant outcomes to support veterans and their families from January to December 2022.
+- Establishing RSL Queensland's first Veteran & Family Wellbeing Centre in South East Oueensland - Providing increased financial support so Sub Branches can - Establishing partnerships with organisations that expand proactive health initiatives to improve health, wellbeing and education opportunities for veterans - Contributing to, and supporting veterans and their families through, the Royal Commission into Defence and Veteran Suicide - Establishing a support program for incarcerated veterans. - Acting as custodians of commemorative events to honour our service people and engage the community - Highlighting the service of veterans by sharing their stories with - Assisting other RSL State Branches to deliver commemorative - Providing resources to educate young people on Australia's involvement in wars, conflicts and peacekeeping operations, including introducing the Draw to Remember initiative. - Building partnerships with RSL State Branches to help deliver better outcomes for veterans across Australia - Facilitating State Congress to ensure the voice of our members - Collaborating with other ex-service organisations (ESOs) to deliver better outcomes for the Defence community. - Capability having the necessary skills, processes and technology to set RSL Queensland up for success. - By doing this, RSL Queensland will achieve its goals of strengthening our connection to veterans; serving the holistic needs of veterans, securing our commercial capacity and assets, and enabling RSL Queensland and its ecosystem to accomplish its mission.

+OUR IMPACT 2022 AT A GLANCE

+In addition to the services provided through our Sub Branches, RSL Queensland delivered a range of significant outcomes to support veterans and their families from January to December 2022.

-243 individuals and families helped into safe, permanent housing
+individuals and families helped into safe, permanent housing